 Your wilderness adventure awaits, complete with modern mountain accommodations.
 Regardless of season, adventure is guaranteed, but please read this about access so you are educated about our wilderness travel options in all seasons: In summer, most guests will want to hike about 2.5 miles (or more depending on the choice of trails) to the site, as the hike is beautiful, and

-Stay in comfort in the middle of Holy Cross Wilderness.
+El Refugio is your place to stay in comfort in the middle of Holy Cross Wilderness.
 Scandinavian design meets Colorado nature.
 El Refugio is a one room cabin with full bed for two and extra mattresses for a couple others.
-Accommodates 4 inside (with sleeping bags for 4).
+Property accommodates 5 inside (with sleeping bags for 5 as well - bring your own liners).
 Perfect alternative to 10th mountain huts with a huge variety of excellent skiing, hiking, and climbing just out the door.
 Leave No Trace style property blends the best of conservation and comfort; your LNT practices help us keep hosting awesome people.

 Please remember food, water, and sleeping bag liners if you want to use our bags, wag bags (for use with the gray folding NRS toilet, located under the table), firewood/ starter (see notes below), and either your own small stove or jetboil/MSR/snowpeak fuel for the small 1-burner stove (preferable; in the kitchen bin).
 Pots and pans and utensils and such are available for your use.
 A solar shower is also available.